Alex289/Alex289/README.md

 #### Dual student and application developer

 ##### BIO
-- 🔭 I’m currently working on [NextJs boilerplate](https://github.com/Alex289/NextJs-Boilerplate)
+- 🔭 I’m currently working on [What do we eat](https://github.com/Alex289/what-do-we-eat)
-- 🌱 I’m currently learning **.NET Core**
+- 🌱 I’m currently learning **.NET Core and Angular**
 - 👨‍💻 All of my projects are available at [here](https://alexanderkonietzko.vercel.app/#projects)
 - 💬 Ask me about **NextJs, React and NodeJs in general**
 - 📫 You can reach me **[here](https://github.com/Alex289/Alex289/issues)**